 ID # Date Requester Questions/Comments Response Responder Date Responded Response Status S1.42 2/26/2020 Michael Moran Wildlife friendly landscaping (butterfly gardening, planting trees of varying maturities/sizes/purposes).
 Portable mature trees (& other plants) in planters brought to site and moved as appropriate during project.
 Planted sequentially as project components are completed.
 Rooftop planting/living roof Minimize hardscapes Bat, bird boxes Restore function of riparian corridor lost to construction on nearby lowland to mimic corridor.
 Though not wildlife related, consider art on tall structures As DCA continues to develop the facility plans, these ideas could be included in the final landscape design plans for constructed facilities.
 Phil Ryan 5/27/2020 Responded S1.43 2/26/2020 Michael Moran Overall, I like the exhibition of the siting methodology.
 It shows nothing is perfect, but prioritization of factors can produce clarity and preferred site/s.
 Can DCA confirm comprehensive consideration of significant (state recognized and other) sites of Native Peoples?
 Such sites may be assumed to be included in the matrix within the cultural feature grouping including houses, cemeteries, etc. I realize it is not a best practice to draw attention to such sites, even (especially?) in a project document.
 Though the state has listings of archeological sites, they are not public (State Historic Preservation Office- SHPO) and these, among other culturally significant sites in the Delta are thought by some to be under reported.
+DWR is conducting the Tribal Consultation activities and will evaluate potential changes to cultual and historical resources due to implementation of the alternatives as part of the EIR.
 Graham Bradner 5/27/2020 Responded